srijan96/HadoopMapReduce/README.md

 <h1>Inverse Web Link</h1>
     source  : InverseLink.java
     helper  : invLink.sh
+    input   : any .html file containing some <a href="..."></a> tags
 <h1>Distributed grep</h1>
     source  : DistGep.java
     helper  : dGrep.sh
+    input   : any text file
 <h1>Matrix Multiplication(2-step,dense matrix)</h1>
     source  : MatrixMultiply.java  and MatStep2.java
     helper  : multi.sh
+    input   : Give the matrices in a text file saved in names left.mat and right.mat .
+For each of them , each line will contain a row and in the line , first put the line number and then put the elements of the row .The right matrix should be transposed.
+Sample input files given as left.mat and right.mat
 <h1>Matrix Multiplication(1-step,sparse matrix)</h1>
     source  : MatrixMultiplySingleStep.java
     helper  : matrixMultiplySingleStep.sh